devrabiul/laravel-toaster-magic/THEMES.md

 ---

 ### 2. ⚡ Full Livewire v3 & v4 Support
-We've rewritten the Javascript core to support **Livewire v3 & v4** natively.
+I've rewritten the Javascript core to support **Livewire v3 & v4** natively.
 - No more custom event listeners required manually.
 - Uses `Livewire.on` (v3) or standard event dispatching.
 - Works seamlessly with SPA mode and `wire:navigate`.